 The GDP of the poor calculations are meant to be illustrative and are not without limitations.
 First among these is that the gross output values of the systems are used to compute the GDP of the poor, whereas a strict accounting for GDP requires deducting for intermediate consumption and subsidies, as well as accounting for values of indirect taxes.
 We were unable to do so due to limitations in the available data.
 Even more importantly, accounting for GDP of the poor from agroforestry systems should only estimate the net value of gains and losses from ecosystem services from land use change (eg. forest clearing for agriculture; or transition from more simplified to multifunctional systems).
-Otherwise the GDP of the poor accounts may in fact by obscuring a net loss to ecosystem services from land use change to agroforestry would affect GDP of the poor is highly important, but also context specific and requiring large amounts of data on land use change, and hence was beyond the scope of this report.
+Otherwise the GDP of the poor accounts may in fact by obscuring a net loss to ecosystem services from deforestation, be highly misleading.
+Assessing how net gains and losses from land use change to agroforestry would affect GDP of the poor is highly important, but also context specific and requiring large amounts of data on land use change, and hence was beyond the scope of this report.